Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 	$ cd dist/MauiSmartGrid-1.0.0
 	$ python setup.py install --home=~/Maui-Smart-Grid-1.0.0

-This example demonstrates installing to a user directory which is sometimes preferred over installing to a system-wide path.
+This example demonstrates installing to a user directory (user-based install) which is sometimes preferred over installing to a system-wide path.
 For this example, the `PYTHONPATH` environment variable should be set using something like

 	$ export PYTHONPATH=~/Maui-Smart-Grid-1.0.0/lib/python

 where this example is specific to bash or sh.
-This can be placed in a startup configuration file such as `.bashrc` or `.bash_profile`, as necessary.
+This can be placed in a startup configuration file such as `.bashrc`, `.bash_profile` or crontab, as necessary.

 ### MSG eGauge Service ###